gubatron/sars-cov-2/README.md

 <img src="data/screenshot.png"/>

-John Hopkins University COVID-19 daily confirmed and dead are granularly reported by county or state.
+John Hopkins University COVID-19 daily dead are granularly reported by county or state.

 Maybe it's just me, but I like to see the whole picture for the United States.

 This will add up all the numbers from each daily .csv and then print an output csv to stdout.

-This way you can easily graph a time series of the total daily confirmed cases and total deaths in the US.
+This way you can easily graph a time series of the total deaths in the US.

 It will also calculate dead acceleration (K, period=7) to plug into exponential or logistic functions on the last column.